Hemorrhoid Artery Embolization (HAE)

 What Is Hemorrhoid Artery Embolization?

-The procedure specifically targets the superior rectal arteries, which feed the internal hemorrhoidal cushions.
+The procedure specifically targets the rectal arteries, which feed the internal hemorrhoidal cushions.
 By safely limiting their blood flow, HAE allows the hemorrhoids to shrink and heal naturally.

 Benefits of Hemorrhoid Artery Embolization